HaikuArchives/Calc/Readme.md

 Since you are reading this document, I'll assume you have already finished installing!
 The Calculator is a stand-alone application that can be launched and enjoyed right out of the box.

-## How to use:
+## How to use

-I will assume you are already familiar with handheld calculators, so I'll omit with the really basic stuff.
-Just lanch the application and use it.
-However, here are a few subtle points:
+I assume that you are already familiar with handheld calculators, so I'll omit the really basic stuff.
+Just launch the application and use it.
+However, there are a few subtle points:

 The **inv** button is a modifier that gives the _inverse trig functions_.
 Click the **inv** button followed by one of the three trig buttons (**sin** **cos** **tan**).
 The inverse feature resets itself after each single use.